WELCOME & ORIENTATION: (Click on any words in the teal/aqua/greenish color that are hyperlinks to more information about that item)

 JPIC 2019 Musicians:

-- Charles Otwell, JPIC Musical Director, (twenty plus years on tour with last ten with Poncho Sanchez’s Latin jazz band), Chair of Philosophy at Orange Coast College in Costa Mesa, CA.
+- Charles Otwell, JPIC Musical Coordinator, (twenty plus years on tour with last ten with Poncho Sanchez’s Latin jazz band), Chair of Philosophy at Orange Coast College in Costa Mesa, CA.

 - Paul Rinzler, Director of Jazz Studies at Cal Poly in San Luis Obispo, CA.